 Ready to Order?
 Use the Order Page link below...
 Use the Ameri-Willow Quick Form - the Shopping Cart

-We have a good supply of the Ameri-Willow - Talls (Item Code: FGT-AW-03).
+We have a limited supply of the Ameri-Willow - Talls (Item Code: FGT-AW-03).
 Very popular, these older trees are larger and more hefty than the Regular size.
 Both sizes are trimmed back, well-packaged, and easy to ship.
-Good supply of the Talls... but they
+Good supply of the Regulars... but

-We have a good supply of the Ameri-Willow - Talls (Item Code: FGT-AW-03).
+We have a limited supply of the Ameri-Willow - Talls (Item Code: FGT-AW-03).
 Very popular, these older trees are larger and more hefty than the Regular size.
 Both sizes are trimmed back, well-packaged, and easy to ship.
-Good supply of the Talls... but they can sell-out.
+Good supply of the Regulars... but they can sell-out.

 Shipping and timing are always good questions...
 The Ameri-Willow hybrid can be shipped while dormant or during the growing season.
 We generally start shipments to the northern states in April as the frosts and winter fades, but the southern states can receive the trees most of the year.
 If shipped during the growing season, we trim them back to look more like sticks, leafless, and they typically resprout within a couple weeks after planting.
 What we do is trim back some of the young growth and leaves.
 This reduces the stress on the plant, and although they may wilt for a short time during the shipping, these seedlings will rebound with zeal!
 It sounds strange, but we use a a time-tested process that produces excellent success.
 Shipment is normally Fed-Ex Ground, but Priority Mail and 2nd Day delivery is also used.
 The Policies webpage explains more about the shipping... and worth reading.
 Once your package arrives, you will want to carefully take your Ameri-Willow trees out of the packaging materials and water them, or even soak them in a bucket for a few minutes.
 Plant them as soon as possible, place a thick mulch layer around them, and keep watered.
 It's really a very simple process...